Is Your Accountant An Undercover Agent?

 From one business owner to another, I suggest you send this article to your accountant.
 Put it to them: Are they in undercover mode?
 Are they capable of helping you with those areas listed above?
 If so, ask them.
 “So why haven’t you told me about this before?”

-More importantly… as a business owner, it’s time you busted your accountant’s cover.
+More importantly… as a small-medium sized business owner, it’s time you busted your accountant’s cover.
 Tell them you’re onto them.
 Tell your accountant you want a meeting to discuss these management accounting and ‘CFO’ level services that they’ve been keeping to themselves.

 And tell them you want action.
 Ask for a fixed price on a monthly retainer for the services.
 Tell them you’re happy to pay that because it costs far less than hiring an in-house Accountant/Financial Controller/CFO and you’ll get more value being supported by them and their team, than by having all your eggs in the one basket with an employee “in accounts” who may or may not work out or actually be all that great at what they do.